 This workshop is highly recommended for people in Biology, Aquatic Resources, Agriculture, Wildlife, Geography, Civil Engineering and related disciplines.

-Also, since this workshop will be offered virtually, to participate, please ensure that you have the required software, Erdas Imagine, installed on your computer prior to attending this workshop.
-Please contact the workshop instructor to for directions on how to obtain a copy of the software.
+Also, since this session is hybrid (in-person and online), participants who join via online (zoom) are expected to have the required software, Erdas Imagine, already installed on their computer prior to attending this workshop.
+Please contact the workshop instructor for directions on how to obtain a copy of the software.